Homeschool Record-Keeping Guide

 7. Community Service Record: Use this to track the community service your child has completed.
 The form is a simple one, just write the activity and the dates it was completed.

 8. Each year, have children write about themselves.
 Include what they have learned, what they want from the future, and what they think life is like at the time.
 Remind them this is going in their transcripts.
 Be positive, and encourage them to be so.
 Place this with your yearly records.

-9. Depending on your state’s requirements, you will need to choose some sort of end of grade testing.
-Most states require for every student, both in-school and homeschool students, to complete an end of grade test each in order to prceed to the next grade.
+9. Depending on your state’s requirements, you will need to choose some sort of end-of-grade testing.
+Most states require every student, both in-school and homeschool students, to complete an end-of-grade test each in order to proceed to the next grade.
 The state may require you to fax or email the test results.
 Be sure to read your state’s laws.

 Grade level requirements can be found online with ease.
 They are just a guideline; you can call your local school district for a copy of the requirements that they use.
 This is only if you need a starting spot for gathering curriculum.
 If you use a purchased curriculum there is no need to track these down.